juev/awesome-stars/README.md

 - [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines) - The C++ Core Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in C++
 - [rpi-resources](https://github.com/microsoft/rpi-resources) - A collection of tutorials and examples for the Raspberry Pi
 - [detect-secrets](https://github.com/Yelp/detect-secrets) - An enterprise friendly way of detecting and preventing secrets in code.
-- [vim-orgmode](https://github.com/jceb/vim-orgmode) - Text outlining and task management for Vim based on Emacs' Org-Mode
+- [vim-orgmode](https://github.com/jceb/vim-orgmode) - UNMAINTAINED looking for maintainers!
+Text outlining and task management for Vim based on Emacs' Org-Mode
 - [promnesia](https://github.com/karlicoss/promnesia) - Another piece of your extended mind
 - [vim-ipython](https://github.com/ivanov/vim-ipython) - A two-way integration between Vim and IPython 0.11+
 - [game-of-life](https://github.com/amypeniston/game-of-life) - A command line interface to generate universes.
 Based on Conway's Game of Life and implemented in Python.